hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: inherits, read-installed.
-A copy of the source code may be downloaded from git://github.com/isaacs/inherits (inherits), git://github.com/isaacs/read-installed (read-installed).
+The following software may be included in this product: inherits.
+A copy of the source code may be downloaded from git://github.com/isaacs/inherits.
 This software contains the following license and notice below:

 The ISC License